ncatlab/nlab-content/pages/4/0/0/3/3004/content.md

   $$ \top \vdash_{x} \bigvee_{n\ge 1} (n \cdot x = 0) $$
   asserting that for each $x$, either $x=0$ or $x+x=0$ or $x+x+x=0$ or ....
 Similarly, the theory of fields of finite [[characteristic]] is geometric but not coherent.

-* The signature for the _theory of the standard induction algebra_ has one sort symbol $N$, one function symbol $s:N\to N$ and one constant $0:N$.
-The theory axiomaticizes [[natural number object|natural number objects]] and the third axiom makes crucial use of the infinitary disjunction of geometric logic in order to state that every natural number is standard i.e. either 0 or obtained from 0 by repeated application of the successor function:
+* The _theory of the standard successor algebra_ is geometric.
+Its signature has one sort symbol $N$, one function symbol $s:N\to N$ and one constant $0:N$.
+The theory axiomaticizes [[natural number object|natural number objects]] by taking advantage of the availability of infinitary disjunctions in geometric logic in order to assert in the third axiom that every natural number is _standard_ i.e. either 0 or obtained from 0 by (repeated) application of the successor function:

   - $0 = s(n) \vdash_{n} \bot$
   - $s(n) = s(n') \vdash_{n n'} n=n'$